MolSSI-Education/python_scripting_cms/_episodes/02-file_parsing.md

 `readlines()` function works.

 > ## `readlines` function behavior
 > Note that the `readlines` function can only be used on a file object one time.
-When you open the file for reading, a 'file pointer' points to the first line.
-Every time the `readlines` function finds a new line, this pointer is moved.
-When it finishes, the file pointer is at the end of the file.
-Thus, if you called readlines again, the pointer for the file object is already at the end of the file.
 If you forget to set `outfile.readlines()` equal to a variable, you must `open` the file again in order to get the contents of the file.
 {: .callout}

 After you open and read information from a file object, you should always close the file.